 Density optimized solution

-A building block of the IBM PureSystems™ family, the Flex System x222 achieves these design goals by increasing your available compute capacity while retaining your current physical footprint and operational infrastructure.
-The PureFlex System is an integrated infrastructure solution available in two configurations, with x86 or POWER® processor-based compute nodes that can be further customized with additional options to meet your precise IT infrastructure needs.
+The Flex System x222 achieves these design goals by increasing your available compute capacity while retaining your current physical footprint and operational infrastructure.
+PureFlex System is an integrated infrastructure solution available with x86 compute nodes that can be further customized with additional options to meet your precise IT infrastructure needs.